varmagokul6/Champions-League-Simulation/README.md

 </p>

 The image above shows an example of what the program does.
 It determines winners and goals scored based on the club's skill rating; the higher the difference in skill rating between two opposing clubs, the more likely they are to win the match.
 For fun, I also added teams that don't normally play in the Champions League, like some MLS squads, Indian Super League teams, and other random clubs.

+The updatedSim folder contains my current working progress on incorporating players, transfers, and financial aspects of soccer.
+I created a random player generator that makes a player with a random skill level and contract, and placed them on all the available teams.